Automated calculations of exchange magnetostriction: Analysis of the isotropic term of the magnetoelastic energy

 Applying a similar procedure to derive $\omega_s$ as in the cubic crystal (Eq.\ref{eq:ws00}) leads to the following result \cite{ANDREEV199559}

 where $\lambda_c$ is the fractional change in length along the lattice vector $\boldsymbol{c}$, that is, $\boldsymbol{\beta}=(0,0,1)$.
-Again, $\omega_s$ depends on the definition of ferromagnetic state.
-For instance, if we consider a single crystal with easy cone (cone angle $\Omega$ with respect to $\boldsymbol{c}$) where ferromagnetic domains point to all equivalent easy directions (demagnetized state), then we have \cite{maelas_v2,ANDREEV199559}
+Again, $\omega_s$ depends on the definition of FM state.
+For instance, if we consider a single crystal with easy cone (cone angle $\Omega$ with respect to $\boldsymbol{c}$) where FM domains point to all equivalent easy directions (demagnetized state), then we have \cite{maelas_v2,ANDREEV199559}

-where $l'''_0$ is the length at this considered ferromagnetic state (volume $V^{EC}_{FM}$), and $l_0$ is the length at the paramagnetic-like state (randomly oriented atomic magnetic moments).
+where $l'''_0$ is the length at this considered FM state (volume $V^{EC}_{FM}$), and $l_0$ is the length at the PM-like state (randomly oriented atomic magnetic moments).
 Therefore, replacing Eq.\ref{eq:sum_delta_l_hex_5} in Eq.\ref{eq:ws_hex} leads to\cite{ANDREEV199559}

 where